 Trying to figure out where he’d play was a tough one, but I went with Right Back for Captain America, who is errrm… Captain of the team.
 He will never run out of energy and will work tirelessly for the good of the team.
 He’s unselfish to the point of being try-hard, and his job is defending people from threats, so defence may actually be the best role for him.
 But his incredible agility and strength means that he can bomb forward to provide the ball for his more egotistical team-mates upfield.
 He’s not about the glory, he just wants to make sure the team wins.
-Much like Cesar Azpilicueta, he would be Mr Consistent and a rare goal scorer, or even the legendary Cafu.
+Much like Cesar Azpilicueta, or even the legendary Cafu, he would be Mr Consistent.
 As captain of the team he can lead by example, and we know he’d never get sent off because he would never, ever swear at the referee.

 Kind of reminds me of: Cafu

 I’m going for solid at the back, and you’d struggle to find someone more solid than Drax.
 There’s a definite fear factor in his huge size, appearance, and just the general worry an opposition striker is going to have when he looks at a team sheet and sees that he is playing against someone called ‘Drax the Destroyer’.
 Asides from being big and strong, Drax also has great agility, and has proven to be a good team player.
 Team-mates will have to be very literal with Drax though, as he does not understand metaphors or figures of speech.
 So never ask him to hammer the ball in, forget asking him to run the opposition into the ground, and definitely don’t tell him to kill the game off… All of these would go over his head (although nothing goes over his head.
 His reflexes are too fast, he’d catch it).
 I feel that he would not fare well as a commentator or pundit either for that matter… Although he’d still be better than Michael Owen.